 - Mathematics Specialists

 - Licensed Intervention Specialists

 - A Spanish instructor

 A licensed Occupational Therapist and Speech-Language Pathologist also collaborates with teachers to help students develop competency and fluency in handwriting, keyboarding, and public speaking skills.

-The elementary program has a strong emphasis on social development within the classrooms.
+The Lower School program has a strong emphasis on social development within the classrooms.
 Working to help children develop crucial academic and work habits, as well as build friendships and interpersonal skills, is in the forefront of each day’s activities.
 A character education program that begins in kindergarten and builds each year emphasizes the importance of respect, responsibility, caring, kindness, fairness, and citizenship in our efforts to educate the whole child.